vmchale/kempe/docs/manual.md

      =: $cfun"rand"
 ```

-And `rand` will be available to call as a Kempe function.
+And `rand` will be available as a Kempe function.

 ## Recursion